-Smooth and luxurious, this body butter recipe is the ultimate tallow moisturizer!
+Smooth and luxurious, this tallow body butter recipe is the ultimate clean-ingredient moisturizer!
 It’s easy to make with simple ingredients and will leave your skin soft and glowing.

-There’s just something that’s so satisfying about making your own skincare products and knowing the exact ingredients you’re using on your body.
-I love cleansing my face with homemade face wash or ending the day by moisturizing with this tallow balm recipe.
+There’s something so satisfying about making your own skincare and knowing exactly what you’re putting on your body.
+I love cleansing my face with homemade face wash or ending the day by moisturizing with my tallow balm.

-But this body butter has to be the most fun tallow skincare to make!
+But this body butter has to be the most fun tallow DIY I’ve ever made!
 It has such a rich, luxurious texture and is packed with nourishment your skin craves.
+When I used to sell tallow skincare, this was always the first to sell out!

-Whether you decide to make a big batch to give as gifts or are simply wanting to be more self-sufficient when it comes to your own skincare, this body butter will be your new favorite DIY.
+Whether you’re whipping up a big batch for gifts or simply wanting to be more self-sufficient with your skincare, this body butter might just become your new favorite DIY.

 Benefits of Tallow Body Butter